robinliu54/robinliu54.github.io/_pages/about.md

 ## A Dynamic Load Analysis on Elastic-Support Railway Bridges
 #### *2023.5 - 2023.10* Supervised by Prof. Yongbin Yang
 - Analyze the dynamic behavior of railway bridges with elastic supports under moving train loads;
-- Derive resonance and cancellation conditions for these bridges and establishing optimal design criteria.
+- Derive resonance and cancellation conditions for these bridges and establish optimal design criteria.

 <!--
 # 🍉 Jokes